 What about club kit?

-St Neots Cycling Club kit is made by Endura, an excellent British cycling clothing manufacturer, that makes quality kit at reasonable prices.
+St Neots Cycling Club kit is made by Castelli, an excellent cycling clothing manufacturer.
 A wide range of items are available covering all seasons from the hottest summer to the coldest winter.
-Follow this link to the Endura website to browse the collection.
-Pretty much any of the items can be ordered in the St Neots CC design.
 We hold some stock available here, and a couple of times a year we collect orders until the value of the total order entitles us to a good discount.

 How do I order club kit?

-You can upload an Excel-based order form here.
+You can download an Excel-based stock form.
 Save the order form to your desktop, complete it (it'll add up all the totals etc) and e-mail the completed form to 'kit-orders at stneotscyclingclub dot info' (e-mail obfuscated to avoid automatic spam - replace at and dot with symbols).
-We'll let you know when the order is sent to Endura, exactly how much you owe us (varies a few percent depending on the level of discount we get) and how to pay.
+We'll let you know when the order is sent out, exactly how much you owe us (varies a few percent depending on the level of discount we get) and how to pay.